TahimBhuiya/flashcards/README.md

-# Web Development Project 3 - *Flashcards!
-Part 2*
+# Flashcards!

 Submitted by:

 **Tahim Bhuiya**

-**Z23493520**

-This web app: **is a continuation of Flashcards!
-Part 1, where we chose pairs of items to store in a flashcard-like format that users can use to study, learn something new, or play a guessing game.
+This web app: **is one where we chose pairs of items to store in a flashcard-like format that users can use to study, learn something new, or play a guessing game.
 In this continuation, I have added some imporvements to the functionality of our 'Fast Food Restaurant Quiz' app!
 I have added features that allow users to enter an answer (with exact or fuzzy matching) and move backwards and forwards through the list of cards as well as some other cool features.**

 Time spent: **10** hours spent in total

-## Required Features
+## Features

 The following **required** functionality is completed: